-Though I really thought my first “thing” from my 30 Before 30 list to complete would be trying 5 new types of ice cream (lol, I wish!), the first one was in fact consigning at a children’s consignment sale.
+I’ve been trying to complete a list of things before I turn 30, and the first one was I completed consigning at a children’s consignment sale.
 Looking back, it was an odd choice, but I knew that if I didn’t put it on the list, I wouldn’t make myself try it.
 It was something new and a little scary and that makes me a wee bit uncomfortable.
 As much as moving from my home town has forced me to grow, I still like my comfort zone, my little bubble, so I have to sometimes “encourage” myself to do something new.

 We’ve been going to this children’s consignment sale for years now to get clothes for Big Brother (and now Little Brother), and I’ve always wondered what it would be like to consign items there.
 Is it as much work as it seems like it would be?
 Is it worth it?
 Is it fun?
 Could it become a regular thing?
 Well, I’d never find out if didn’t try it.

 So in early April, I gave it a shot.
 You know what?
 It was a pleasant experience.
 It was a lot of work.
 There were some late nights since I scrambled at the last minute to get my stuff ready.
 Overall, though, I’d say it’s worth it.
 I started out small, so I didn’t make a huge amount of money.
 That’s okay, though.
 You get rid of stuff and get a little money in return.
 My sale will donate your unsold items for you (or you can pick them back up), so I opted for that.
 Less fuss and a little money in my pocket is nothing to complain about.